Thinking About A New AC Installation? Here’s What You Should Know

 Choosing a new AC isn’t the most glamorous home decision you’ll ever make, but it’s one of the most important for your wallet and your sanity.
 Remember, focus on the right size, a quality install, and don’t ignore the supporting players like your ducts and insulation.

 If all this talk of SEER ratings and load calculations has your head spinning, that’s okay.
 This is what we do all day, every day.
-If you’re in Jacksonville, St. Augustine, or the surrounding areas, the team at Airwayz Air Duct and Insulation would be happy to provide a honest, no-pressure assessment.
+If you’re in Jacksonville, St. Augustine, or the surrounding areas, the team at Airwayz Air Duct Services would be happy to provide a honest, no-pressure assessment.
 We can tell you if you just need a good ac duct cleaning and seal, or if it’s truly time for a new whole house system.
 Because at the end of the day, we all deserve to come home to a cool, comfortable escape from that Florida heat 🙂